toisondor/GallicaURLconversion/README.md

 # GallicaURLconversion
 Images clipped from Gallica (gallica.bnf.fr) before October 2015 are no longer valid.
 This script converts the old urls to new ones that should work.
+My story is here: http://jessehurlbut.net/wp/mssart/?page_id=6974

 This perl script was written by Jesse Hurlbut ©2016 jessehurlbut@gmail.com